Frequently Asked Questions

 - Must bring a 2x2 photo (head shot) to the onsite check-in.
 This photo will be used to make your ID badge, as required by the State of West Virginia.

-- Must also check-in and register onsite at the Holiday Lodge located in Oak Hill, West Virginia on Thursday, October 17, 2013 or Friday, October 18, 2013 (please check the schedule for onsite check-in times).
-If you fail to show up for normal onsite check-in, we may impose a late fee to deter last minute arrivals.
+- Must also check-in and register onsite at the Holiday Lodge located in Oak Hill, West Virginia on Thursday, October 16, 2014 or Friday, October 17, 2014 (please check the schedule for onsite check-in times).
+If you fail to show up for normal onsite check-in, we may impose a late fee and place you in group #5 (the last group to jump off the bridge) to deter last minute arrivals.

 - Must bring a photo ID (drivers license, passport, etc.) to onsite check-in and carry with you while jumping.

-- Must attend the jumper meeting held at the Holiday Lodge ballroom on the evening prior to Bridge Day.
+- Jumpers that are new to Bridge Day must attend the jumper meeting held at the Holiday Lodge ballroom on the evening prior to Bridge Day.

 - Jumpers will be required to use a minimum 38" diameter pilot chute (4-7 second delays) and a 9' bridle.
 42" pilot chutes are recommended for 2-4 second delays.